Last-place Bochum beats Bundesliga leader Union Berlin 2-1 - WHIZ News

 It seemed Union’s busy schedule of games finally took its toll on the players, who failed to match the home team’s intensity.

-Bochum defender Ivan Ordets was fortunate to be shown just a yellow card for a lunge at Janik Haberer’s foot.
+Bochum defender Ivan Ordets was fortunate to be shown just a yellow card for a lunge at Janik Haberer’s foot early on.
 The Ukrainian defender apologized to Haberer, who had to go off shortly afterward.

+Former Bochum midfielder Miloš Pantović replaced Haberer and was greeted by whistles from the home fans.
+The Serb player had 100 games for Bochum between 2018-22.

 The game continued with tough challenges flying in from both sides, each effectively canceling the other.